-You can use chemical herbicides to treat weeds on pavers as well, and there are two general types: pre-emergent and post-emergent.
+You can use chemical herbicides to treat weeds on patios as well, and there are two general types: pre-emergent and post-emergent.
 Pre-emergent herbicides work on plant seeds and seedlings, and they form a barrier to prevent germination.

 Preventing Weeds From Growing on a Paver Patio

 There are several ways to prevent weeds from growing on your patio again.
 Baking soda, vinegar, and herbicides can all be used to prevent them from growing back.

 You can also use polymeric sand to fill the joints between pavers to lock the joint together and prevent weed growth.
-Polymeric sand is not ordinary sand, it is a super-fine sand with additives like silica that form a binding agent when mixed with water to better seal cracks between pavers.
+Polymeric sand is not ordinary sand, it is a super-fine sand with polymer additives that form a binding agent when mixed with water to better seal cracks between pavers.

 Polymeric sand also improves the durability of your patio, locking pavers together so that weeds can’t find a place to grow.
 Because it’s bonded to itself and the pavers, polymeric sand resists erosion, protecting not only the pavers but also the base materials.